Red Dawn Foster: Elections

 In 2016, Foster ran alongside state Senator Jim Bradford for a seat in the South Dakota House of Representatives from the 27th district.
 However, in the general election she and Bradford lost to Republican nominees Liz May and Steve Livermont.

 In the 2018 Democratic Primary, Red Dawn Foster ran against James Bradford and won 55.6% of the vote.
-In the general election, Foster ran against Republican Bill Hines and won 58.6% of votes.
+In the general election, Foster ran against Republican Bill Hines and won 58.6% of the votes.

-In 2020, she ran against Republican Judd Schomp in the general election, winning 56.3% of votes.
+In 2020, she ran against Republican Judd Schomp in the general election, winning 56.3% of the votes.

 In 2022, Foster ran as incumbent and beat Republican David Jones in the general election with 51.45% of votes.

 According to South Dakota state legislative term limits, Foster can serve one more term in the Senate and is eligible to run for re-election in 2024.

 Tenure

-From 2019 to 2020, Foster served on the Agriculture and Natural Resoures, Health and Human Services, Military and Veterans Affairs, and Transportation committees.
+From 2019 to 2020, Foster served on the Agriculture and Natural Resources, Health and Human Services, Military and Veterans Affairs, and Transportation committees.
 In the 2021-2022 legislative session, Foster served on the Commerce and Energy, Health and Human Services, and Local Government committees.
 In 2022, Foster also served on the Ag.
 Land Assessment Task Force, Rules Review, State-Tribal Relations and Study on Juvenile Justice interim committees.